kaklin/eee-docs/source/tools/virtuoso.rst

 For labels generated inside scripts it's usefule to use Tools -> Create Pins From Labels after importing them into a layout.

+When creating a cell to mosaic, you can draw a rectangle in the ``instance;drawing`` layer to define the instance outline size.

 Preferences
 ***********